Assam: Murchana Music Academy celebrates Silver Jubilee with grand cultural event

 The institution also offers online training globally.
 Under the leadership of Principal Hiranya Kalita and his spouse, Barnali Kalita, the academy has consistently encouraged students to develop their cultural talents through regular stage performances.

-Academy supporters Madhusmita Nath and Bipul Kumar Bora expertly anchored the cultural program.
 The celebrations began with a collective performance of “Ejaak Soraai Uri Uri Jay,” a composition by Hiranya Kalita, featuring senior students, teachers, and parents.

 This year, the Academy conferred the title of ‘Sangeetacharya’ upon distinguished Assamese musician Deepak Baruah.
 He received a certificate, a unique five-string violin, a traditional Phulaam Gamosa, an Xoraai, and a symbolic memento.